D.Gray-man (TV series): Plot

 The story follows a young exorcist named Allen Walker who has been spending several years of training under his mentor Cross Marian to defeat machine-like creatures known as Akuma created by a man known as the Millennium Earl.
-For this purpose Allen wields an "Ant-Akuma" weapon to destroy the Akumas and lead their souls pass to the afterlife.
-Once finishing his training, Allen travels to the Black Order which is primarily composed of other exorcist and several supporting staff members.
+For this purpose Allen wields an "Anti-Akuma" weapon to destroy the Akumas and let their souls pass to the afterlife.
+Once finishing his training, Allen travels to the Black Order which is primarily composed of other exorcists and several supporting staff members.
 Allen learns from his new superior Komui Lee that the Anti-Akuma weapons are actually powered up by a divine instrument known as Innocence and that the exorcists' mission is to recovering it alongside a "Heart" before the Earl.
 Now a rookie exorcist, Allen starts travelling with his new teammates to different locations in the world to recover other pieces of the Innocence.
 Besides being confronted by Akumas that are evolving into stronger foes, Allen is shocked to find that there are humans with supernatural powers serving the Earl, Noah's descendants.
 Amidst these foes, Allen also knows of other Generals serving the other including his Cross Marian who become the next targets of the Noah.
 Arriving in China, the search party learns that Cross recently left for Edo, but his ship has been lost at sea.
 Nevertheless, the group of Exorcists prepare to sail to Edo, certain that Cross survived.